 Your body relies on a certain number of nutrients for good overall health.
 If you’re deficient, your body will eventually show it by suffering from a variety of ailments.
 One place you might notice the signs of nutrient deficiencies is on your skin.
+To find out if there is truly a deficiency, you would need to get a private scan.
 The good news is that it only takes a few seconds to scan your skin to figure out if you may be missing out on an important vitamin or mineral.
 If you have any of these issues, you may want to talk to your doctor about how to increase your nutrient intake.

 Thanks for sharing your thoughts!